acogdev/action-target/README.md

 To run just the build run `make build`.

 To install as a systemd service first modify the example `config.toml` to match the services that you want to monitor and then run `make install` (may require `sudo`).
+This will place the binary in `/usr/bin/action-target/` and the config file in `/usr/lib/systemd/system/`.
+The program will also be configured with `systemd` to run as a daemon.

 Once the binary has been built the program can be run like this:
 ```sh